-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client Kaivac, is an example

 Many of us in North America may not be aware of this, but The Netherlands, famous for being beautiful, quaint, quiet, and pristine, is experiencing a fast-food invasion.

 Virtually all of the fast-food giants in the US, including Taco Bell, McDonald’s, Pizza Hut, Five Guys, and Dunkin Donuts, now have branches in the Netherlands, with even more planned.
 In fact, Taco Bell recently announced plans to open five new restaurants every year for the next ten years.

 What’s the reason for this invasion?
 It’s the same as it is over here and around the world.
 These fast-food outlets provide quick service and tasty food at a competitive price.

 However, what many managers of these fast-food outlets soon discover is that cleaning a busy, quick-service location can be a real challenge.
 This is according to Jamie Hunder with Spillz B.V., a distributor in the Netherlands that provides cleaning solutions, tools, and equipment for fast-food outlets.

 “Many of these locations start out mopping their floors twice per day in both the back of the house as well as the front.
 Then workers use wet/dry vacuums to extract the grease, moisture, and soil as quickly as possible.”